 The Board is governed by its Articles of Incorporation (non-profit in the State of Washington), and by its By-Laws.
 The Board has a Fund-Raising Committee and a Building Committee.
 As a 501 c (3) corporation, Coram Deo adheres to the IRS policies governing a tax-exempt charitable organization.

-There are six members of the Coram Deo Board:
+There are seven members of the Coram Deo Board:

 Adam Diaz – Chairman